 Ram was born as the son of Dasharatha, the king of Ayodhya.
 King Dashrath organized a Putreshthi Yagya (a sacrifice performed for the purpose of having a son), Rama was born to the eldest Queen, Kaushalya.
 Ram was the eldest of the four sons Dasharatha have and he decided to crown Ram as his successor.

 Everybody was very happy with the decision until a day before when Kaikeyi was brainwashed by her wicked maid Manthara regarding the insecurity of the future of her son, Bharata.
-Kaikeyi, who was initially pleased for Rama, now gets highly jealous and asks Dasharatha to fulfill the two boons that were given to her by Dasharatha, after the birth of Rama, and rest of the siblings.
+Kaikeyi, who was initially pleased for Rama, now gets highly jealous and asks Dasharatha to fulfill the two boons that were given to her by Dasharatha, after the birth of Rama, and the rest of the siblings.

 The first boon that she asked for was to send Rama away to banishment into the forests for fourteen years, and the second was to crown Bharata as the king of Ayodhya, in place of Rama.
 Rama willingly accepted the term of exile and also gives up his title without the blink of an eye, so that his father won’t have to go back on his promise given to Kaikeyi.

 Rama, then leaves for his exile, joined by Sita and Lakshmana.
 Dasharatha couldn’t bear the grief after his son left, and dies thereafter.
 Rama, even after his father’s death decides not to return to Ayodhya till the completion of his term, as promised by him to his father.
-Thus, we see the amount of dedication that he had to fulfill his promise that he gave to his father, even after his death.
+Thus, we see the amount of dedication that he had to fulfill the promise that he gave to his father, even after his death.
 Rama, therefore, symbolizes the ideal devoted son, who can sacrifice anything for his parents.
 Rama’s natural soul was that of an obedient son.

 In the Great War against Ravana and his army, Rama killed some of the most powerful rakshasa warriors in Ravana’s kingdom, including Kumbhkarna, Ravana’s brother, along with thousands of rakshasa soldiers.
 In his final face-off with Ravana, Ravana invoked all his magical powers, even his boons, granted to him by Brahma and Shiva, along with all the magical warfare possessed by the rakshasas.